tiagomonteiro0715/pessoa/README.md

 Code's harness, picking skills automatically by description match rather than by an explicit flag.

-## How memory works

-1. On each prompt, the top-k relevant memories are retrieved (`mem.search`) and prepended to the model's context as *"Memória relevante"*.
-2. After the answer streams, the exchange is stored **in the background** with `infer=False` — saved as a raw snippet without an LLM extraction pass, so memory writes never block (or compete with) your next prompt.

-> Trade-off: because `infer=False` stores raw snippets, the vector space can
-> accumulate redundant chat noise over time.
-Planned improvement: an async
-> background worker (`asyncio`) that, when the system is idle, periodically
-> aggregates and condenses those memories with the LLM.

-Under the hood, **mem0 is wired to a local [Qdrant](https://qdrant.tech) instance** running entirely on disk in `pessoa_qdrant/` (no Qdrant server process — the embedded mode).
-Embeddings have dimension 768 to match `nomic-embed-text`.
-Nothing ever leaves the machine.
-Memory persists across restarts, and the HTTP API and the MCP server share the same store as the Streamlit UI.

-## Performance notes

-Measured on an HP EliteBook 840 G3 (i7-6500U, CPU only, no GPU) running Ubuntu with Ollama under systemd:

-- **Baseline:** one short `/chat` request → about **3-5 seconds** end-to-end.
-- **Concurrency** — Ollama overlaps requests partially (not pure serialization).
-Wall-clock observed via `nox -s api_limits`:
-  - `N=2` concurrent → 6.5s total (avg 5.1s per request)
-  - `N=4` concurrent → 12.7s total (avg 8.5s per request)
-- **`/health` under load** — stayed at ~5 ms while `/chat` was busy.
-No accidental global lock in the API path.
-- **First prompt is slowest** — that's the model loading into memory; later prompts reuse the warm model via `KEEP_ALIVE`.
-- Smaller `NUM_CTX` → faster prompt evaluation and a lighter KV cache.
-- Background, `infer=False` memory writes keep the model free for your next prompt.

 ## Contributing

 This project is a working template — improvements and corrections are welcome.